-This situation is going to be very rare but will be useful if you are under this circumstances.
-This guide shows you how to install the 64-bit version of Windows or Linux virtual machines in 32-bit of VMware workstation which runs on the 32-bit version of Windows OS (Host computer- your physical computer).
-Why did I say it as a rare case?
-If you have the latest physical computer and Windows 10, it is mostly going to be the 64-bit OS and hardware.
+In this guide, you will learn how to install the 64-bit version of Windows or Linux virtual machines in 32-bit of VMware workstation that runs on the 32-bit version of Windows OS (Host computer- your physical computer).
+This could be a rare situation because if you have the latest physical computer and Windows 10, it will be mostly 64-bit OS and hardware.
 Also, the latest VMware workstation does not support this option to modify the settings.
 The below screenshots taken from older version of VMware workstation.

-If you are still using the old computer and Windows 7 32-Bit as the host computer, then you must read this guide.
-Most, probably you will have the VMware workstation 32-bit only.
+If you are still using the old computer and Windows 7 32-Bit as the host OS, then you must read this guide.
+Most probably you will have the VMware workstation 32-bit only.
 This article explains how to check the processor compatibility and Install 64-Bit Guest OS on 32-Bit VMware Workstation

-Do you like to run Windows 2008 R2 or Windows 7 64 Bit on your 32-bit host operating system?
+Do you like to use the latest Windows servers and Windows 10 64 on your 32-bit host operating system?
 Then use the following tool and maker sure that your computer processor supports 64-Bit architecture and Virtualization Technology (VT).
-It is the physical processor feature, so if it has the particular architecture, then you are lucky to have the 64-Bit guest OS if not, nothing can be done.
+It is the physical processor feature, so if it has a particular architecture, then you are lucky to have the 64-Bit guest OS if not, nothing can be done.

 Download Intel processor utility by using this free tool from Intel Site.
 After running the tool, it should show the support of Virtualization Technology (VT) and Intel 64 Architecture.